 It is hard to get ‘gigantes beans’ outside of Greece, so I have used butter beans instead.
 Whilst you can cook your own beans from dried, for convenience I have used tinned butter beans.
 This means the dish is ready in 75 minutes (60 minutes of which are spent in the oven).

-Made from mostly storecupboard ingredients, it a dish I often resort to when meal plans don’t go to…well, plan.
-It is an easy vegetarian recipe that my meat eating husband will happily eat every day, which is always a good sign!
+Made from mostly storecupboard ingredients, it a dish I often resort to when meal plans don’t go to plan.
+It is an easy vegetarian recipe that my meat eating husband will happily eat every day, together with this vegan Lebanese moussaka, Maghmour.

 It is such a good dish to serve if you have guests; once it’s in the oven, it stays there for an hour, leaving you free to chat with your guests.
 As it is best eaten warm, it can be made slightly ahead too, and doesn’t spoil if your guests are late.